Every person has the right to say

-Today 10 million people around the world are denied a nationality.
+Today millions of people around the world are denied a nationality.
 They often aren’t allowed to go to school, see a doctor, get a job, open a bank account, buy a house or even get married.

 In case you missed the thematic stocktaking event,

 Millions of stateless people are denied a nationality and face considerable vulnerabilities in the context of climate change, including exclusion from disaster relief, healthcare and adaptation solutions.
 Climate change is a risk multiplier for displacement.
 The risks of statelessness can increase when people move, including during displacement situations in the context of climate change and disasters.
 Specific efforts are needed to reduce statelessness risks for displaced people and to include stateless persons in climate action to strengthen their protection and resilience.

 Over 1,500 displaced children receive birth certificates in Nigeria